07bhanuprakash/Bank-Loans-Data-Analysis-Project/README.md

 ## Project insight
 - Most of the loan applications are for debt consolidation.
-- Loan applications are more frequent for customers with homeownership mortgage and rent.
+- Loan applications are more frequent for customers with homeownership mortgage or rent.
 - The state of California (CA) is contributing the most loan applications (79%).
 - Customers are clearing their loans in a term of 36 months (90%).
 - Customers have been consistently paying their loan amounts for more than 10 years.

+## Final Conclusion
+To increase the bank's growth, it needs to:
+- Increase loan applications from the state of California.
+- Increase loan applications from those with home ownership (mortgage or rent).
+- Increase loan amount for the purpose of debt consolidation.
+- Increase the loan amounts for customers who are consistently paying their loans on time.

+To reduce risk, customers should have a limited number of bank accounts, and their details must be verified before loans are sanctioned.